throop02/MagicJackSvcCreator/README.md

 Please note that this Github version is a "vanilla" version.
 Unlike the version available for download on my site, this version does not have a donate button, and does not automatically check for updates when run.

 Feel free to improve, distribute, and use this code without any restrictions.
-For questions, or just to drop me a line letting my know that you fixed or improved something: evan@evanvaughan.com
+For questions, or just to drop me a line letting me know that you fixed or improved something: evan@evanvaughan.com